 Speaking after a post-mortem examination on the animal, Augustine Tuuga, the wildlife department director in Sabah state on Malaysian Borneo, said the brutal attack was “not common.”

-Four or five poachers using semi-automatic guns were suspected to have fired at the creature from a close range, The Star newspaper reported, citing an anonymous source from the Sabah Wildlife Department.
+Four or five poachers using semi-automatic guns were suspected of having fired at the creature from a close range, The Star newspaper reported, citing an anonymous source from the Sabah Wildlife Department.

 Tuuga said the poachers were thought to be locals, while the attack did not look like a professional operation, AFP reported.

-Elizabeth John, a spokesperson for wildlife trade watchdog Traffic, said there have been no arrests despite a string of pygmy elephant killings since last year.
+Elizabeth John, a spokesperson for wildlife trade watchdog Traffic, said there had been no arrests despite a string of pygmy elephant killings since last year.

 “It’s a serious situation,” she told AFP.

 “Identifying and bringing those responsible for the killings to justice is key to tackling this threat.